Blobanium/Loading-Timer/README.md

 # Loading timer

+## Version R1 Has been postponed.
+(02/18/2021)

+Release 1 has been postponed until further notice (probably going to be another week if things dont go haywire).
+Due to an incident i would prefer not to discuss any further that happened this morning, i will be unable to roll out R1 today.
+Sadly.
+Thankfully no other bugs have been found so if you want to use this mod, i prefer using Release b3 for the time being.
+Additionally this would expand the time period for finding bugs before R1 Releases so if you find any bugs with this mod i strongly suggest that you would want to open an issue thread.
+Thank you for your attention.

 ## What is this?

 this is an attempt at creating my mod with fabricmc, it shows you in logs on how muck time it took to load minecraft.